imptype/BasicBot/README.md

    - `DISCORD_BOT_TOKEN` is your Discord Bot Token, **don't share it!**
    - `ERROR_LOG_WEBHOOK` is a Discord webhook URL that relays error messages your bot encounters.
      - Discord channel settings ➔ Integrations ➔ New Webhook ➔ Copy Webhook URL.
-   - `SYNC_PASSWORD` is a password set by you and you type it when you visit the route to sync commands later on.
+   - `SYNC_PASSWORD` is a password set by you and you type it when you sync commands later on.

 5. Install requirements.
 A venv is recommended.
    - Run `python -m venv venv` to create a venv folder.